 Working parents may be entitled to claim 30 free hours per week, Monday to Friday.
 To apply please go to www.childcarechoices.gov.uk.
 If your application is successful you will receive an 11-digit eligibility code which will need to be verified by the school.

-We have 3 intakes per year at Eglinton as long as there are spaces available to offer.
+We have up to 3 intakes per year at Eglinton as long as there are spaces available to offer.
 These intakes take place in September, January and April.
 After the admission of pupils with an education, health and care plan naming the school, if there are more applicants than places available priority will be given in the following order to:

 (1) Looked after children and previously looked after children who have been adopted or become subject to a child arrangements or special guardianship order, immediately following having been looked after.